Skip to main content

 ARMY CAMP

-Continue along the road over Arroyo de los Puerces, and you pass an abandoned sentry post - this is a former army camp.
-On the other side there is a small hamlet.
+Continue along the road over Arroyo de los Puerces, and you pass an abandoned sentry post - this marks the entrance to an old army camp which was closed by the Ministry of Defence on 31 December 2008 Bajo Paloma

-You can find limited parking, from where you walk down to the beach.
+Bajo Paloma is a small hamlet located towards the end of the headland.
+Surprisingly there was a family run restaurant here called Miralo.
+This is the end of the road for vehicles however parking complicated or expensive.
+The path continues either down to the beach or through the forest to Bolonia.
 This section of beach can be also reached by walking along the coast either from Valdevaqueros or Bolonia.
 You can see large rock pools when the tide is out.

 Higher up on the hill is a concrete gun emplacement for three large 381/45 Vickers cannons, the same as those made legendary by the film The Guns of Navarone in Greece.